 FSBO – For Sale By Owner

-For sale by owner (FSBO) is another one of the ways baby boomers can sell their homes in the Southern California area.
+For sale by owner (FSBO) is another one of the ways baby boomers can sell their homes in the Greater Los Angeles area.
 Due to the time consuming and demanding nature of this undertaking, it is important to understand if this avenue of selling your house is right for you.
 While the attractiveness of this method of selling is understandable, in that you’ll be keeping the commissions you would’ve paid to an agent.

 More often than not sellers regret entering this highly complicated transaction, making errors due to inexperience could end up being far more costly than any savings you may realize.
 You could even wind up in court due to your lack of awareness regarding the local, state, and federal laws governing real estate.
 It is difficult to enter into negotiations for yourself, especially due to your emotional attachment to your property.
 You’ll need to understand the current market and your competition because setting the right selling price can mean the difference between a quick sale and sit on the market for so long buyers begin to believe there’s an unseen problem with your home.